Skip to main content

 Under the direction of a primary mentor and a mentoring team, each fellow develops and conducts cancer prevention and control research.

 For predoctoral fellows, the major research project is the dissertation.
-These fellows also participate in other research projects as well.
+However, these fellows participate in other research projects as well.

-For postdoctoral fellows, projects may be independently developed parts of a mentor’s ongoing research program and/or a new projects developed by the fellow.
+For postdoctoral fellows, projects may be independently developed parts of a mentor’s ongoing research program and/or a new projects that are developed by the fellow.

 The research reinforces and applies training from the core curriculum and demonstrates fellows’ mastery of a content area, collaborative capabilities, and competency in research methods.
-The research experience also provides opportunity to develop and demonstrate important research skills: grant writing, abstract and presentation preparation, and scientific writing.
+The research experience also provides opportunity to develop and demonstrate important research skills including grant writing (abstract, scope of work, etc.), presentation preparation, and scientific writing.

 Outcomes and Expectations